EVerest/EVerest/docs/index.rst

 EVerest will help to speed the adoption to e-mobility by utilizing all the open source advantages for the EV charging world.
 It will also enable new features for local energy management, PV-integration and many more.

-The EVerest project was initiated by PIONIX GmbH to help with the electrification of the mobility sector and is an official project of the Linux Foundation Energy.
+The EVerest project was initiated by `PIONIX GmbH <https://pionix.com>`_ (`Pionix at LinkedIn <https://www.linkedin.com/company/pionix-gmbh>`_) to help with the electrification of the mobility sector and is an official project of the Linux Foundation Energy.

 ***************
 EVerest Compass